Pastry & Confectioneryfoundationalprofessional bakers17 min read · updated 2026-06-28

 Single-source (NOT cross-checked — supplier's own spec sheet): every per-product number (dry matter/extract, energy, fat, carbohydrate, pH, particle size, dosage, allergen list) for the fourteen catalogue products.
 The catalogue "Marzipan 50%" spec PDF is mis-attached (a poppy-seed-filling sheet) — request the correct datasheet.
 Colour maximum-use level (21 g/kg) is the supplier's gel-product dose, NOT the EU pure-dye limit — verify against Regulation 1333/2008 Annex II / 1129/2011.

 Regulatory (verify currency before labelling): E171 ban (Reg 2022/63); Southampton-Six warning (Reg 1333/2008); aflatoxin limits (Reg 2023/915); allergen labelling (Reg 1169/2011).
-All food-safety, allergen and regulatory claims require human review before publication or use on labels.

 No first-party data: Almond Paste, Persipan, Blanched Almond Flour, White Flower Paste, Helios Water Fondant, Icing Sugar 10 kg, White Wrap Ice, Culpitt Spectral Paste — no spec sheets; confirm composition and allergens with suppliers.